tomvit/dms-collector/README.md

 In order to test ```dms-collector``` when you do not have an access to a running Weblogic server, you can use a simple http server running in nodejs that simulates DMS Spy endpoints for sample metric tables.
 This server is available in the test directory of this repository.
-The server requires nodejs is available in your system.
+The server requires [nodejs](https://nodejs.org/en/) to be available in your system.

 In order to run the testing server, run the following command in the test directory: